 Our Leadership

-Tamara Rebick is an eternal optimist, an organizational leader, strategic thought-partner, community catalyst, experiential educator, generational whisperer and cultivator of "respectful disruption".
+Tamara Rebick is an eternal optimist, community catalyst, organizational leader, strategic thought-partner, experiential educator, generational whisperer and cultivator of Respectful Disruption.

 Tamara holds a B.A.
 (Hons) from Queen’s University, a M.Ed in Adult Education & Community Development, Workplace Learning & Change from the University of Toronto, and a Certificate in Experiential Jewish Education from Yeshiva University.
 She has completed certificates and trainings in Adaptive Leadership, Storytelling for Change, Social Entrepreneurship and Human-centred Design (Design Thinking).
-In 2018, Tamara was noted to be part of the most influential speakers the Jewish and social innovation sector has to offer.
+Tamara was a 2021 Woman of Inspiration finalist.

 Jonathan (Jon) Rebick brings over 20 years of experience in Labour Relations, Human Resources and Operations to this consulting practice.
 Leveraging a successful senior executive career in the electricity, health care, and construction sectors, Jon led LR/HR teams in the not-for-profit, private and Broader Public sectors.